Jimbo994/ProgrammeerProject/PROCESS.md

 So where I thought I was pushing data from InviteActivity to MakeGroupActivity.
 I forgot about the fact that when I add a member in InviteActivity and send it to MakeGroupActivity.
 I want to be able to add another person in InviteActivity.
 But when that happens MakeGroupActivity is closed and then I lose the members I already had send to that activity.
 I tried to work around it with sharedpreferences but this seemed unneccesarily difficult because I want to be able to send a arraylist and not just strings.
 This morning I realised I can just stay in MakeGroupActicity and on clicking the add member putton I can just use a AlertDialog instead of a complete new activity.
 I will work on this Tommorow.

+#day 8
+Custom dialogs made, made start to sending out invitation emails for groupmembers you want to add and also writing to database.

+#day 9